nasa/cape/doc/pycart/Cart3D/index.rst

 *******************************

-Some independent documentation for Cart3D is provided here; it is written from the perspective of pyCart and Cape and closely follows the :mod:`pyCart` module.
+Some independent documentation for Cart3D is provided here; it is written from the perspective of pyCart and Cape and closely follows the :mod:`cape.pycart` module.

 Note the two following locations for stand-alone Cart3D documentation.
 The second link requires entering some basic information but is free.
 These were